 - See also: Images of Gerris Drinkwater

-Gerris is tall and lean and comely, with blue-green eyes and sandy hair.
+Gerris is tall and lean and comely, with blue-green eyes and sandy, sun-streaked hair.
 He has a swordsman's grace and a courtier's wit.
 His confidence is often close to arrogance.
 Gerris does not speak the Volantene dialect of High Valyrian as well as Quentyn Martell.

 A Dance with Dragons